 - A point of contact for, and responsibility for coordinating responses to, information security incidents

 These responsibilities may be shared among one or more staff members and/or across one or more roles, but all involved should be made explicitly aware of their individual responsibilities.

 Information security framework

-Remember, information security is not just an IT issue: your senior management group should be aware of, and take ownership over, responses to incidents, risks and other issues relating to information security within your division, department or faculty.
+Remember, information security is not just an IT issue, it is about people and processes as well as the technology.
+Your senior management group should be aware of, and take ownership over, responses to incidents, risks and other issues relating to information security within your division, department or faculty.
 To embed information security into your management framework it should be a standing agenda item in at least one regular senior management meeting to cover (for example):

 - Recent and ongoing incidents

 - A review of new or outstanding actions